WGH History

 Manager and Public Service Director as well as a popular on air host.

-unceremoniously pulled the plug on WGH-FM so
+unceremoniously pulled the plug on the station so

 quickly that they interrupted Johann Pachelbel's "Canon in D

-Major" mid-track.
+Major" in mid-track.
 Other

 WGH-FM hosts included Tom Morgan, Art Jones, Dwight

-Davis, Rollie Bristol, and Raymond Jones.
+Davis, Rollie Bristol, Inge Fisher White and Raymond Jones.

 The